d3rty/json/README.md

-# d3rty/json
+# d3rty/json 🧼

-Flexible JSON unmarshalling for Go—gracefully handling schema variations and forgiving mistakes.
+Flexible JSON unmarshalling for Go: gracefully handling schema variations and forgiving mistakes.

 > 🚧 Project is a `Work In Progress` thing.